Jun 205 mins

-Whether you incorporated a company in Indonesia, or anywhere else in the world, you are more likely than not to hire employees to run your business.
-Before hiring the employees, it is important to understand the employment laws in the country.
+Whether you incorporated a company in Indonesia, or anywhere else, you are more likely than not to hire employees to run your business.
+Before hiring these employees, it is important to understand the employment laws.

-When it comes to the employment laws in Indonesia, the basic terms of employment and laws still stand universally.
-However, there are certain differences that you should take note of if you are a foreigner who has an Indonesian company.
-This is crucial as if you violate the Indonesian employment laws, there are severe penalties that you will incur.
+Regarding employment laws in Indonesia, the basic terms of employment and laws still stand universally.
+However, there are certain differences that you should note if you are a foreigner with an Indonesian company.
+Moreover, this is crucial as if you violate the Indonesian employment laws, there are severe penalties that you will incur.

 What are Employment Laws?

-It is made up of a variety of different legislation which covers everything that has to do with the workplace.
+Hence, it is made up of a variety of different legislations which cover everything that has to do with the workplace.
 In the relationship between a company and their employees, employment lawyers play a critical role.
 This relationship begins with the hiring of an employee and continues through a full cycle that can conclude in the voluntary or forced termination of employment.

 Beyond that, employment laws include a wide range of matters, which are, among other things:

-There are several major regulations that govern employment in Indonesia, according to the country’s existing employment laws.
-Law 13/2003, Indonesia’s basic labor law, applies equally to all employees and makes no discrimination between different sorts of workers.
+Several major regulations govern employment in Indonesia, according to the country’s existing employment laws.
+Law 13/2003, Indonesia’s basic labour law, applies equally to all employees and does not discriminate between different sorts of workers.
 The most important Indonesian employment laws state the following:

-Manpower development is carried out in accordance with the role and position of employees to increase the quality of labor and its role in development.
-This strengthens labor protection in line with humanity’s dignity and prestige.
-Manpower development is carried out in accordance with the role and position of employees to increase the quality of labor and its role in development.
-This strengthens labor protection in line with humanity’s dignity and prestige.
+- Manpower development is carried out by the role and position of employees to increase the quality of labour and its role in development.
+This strengthens labour protection in line with humanity’s dignity and prestige.
+Manpower development is carried out by the role and position of employees to increase the quality of labour and its role in development.
+This strengthens labour protection in line with humanity’s dignity and prestige.

-Employee protection is intended to secure workers’ or laborers’ basic rights, as well as equal chance to work without discrimination based on any reason, in order to improve the welfare of workers and their families while also advancing the business world.
+- Employee protection is intended to secure workers’ or labourers’ basic rights, as well as the equal chance to work without discrimination based on any reason, to improve the welfare of workers and their families while also advancing the business world.

 Here are some of the types of leave applicable in the eyes of Indonesia employment laws: